 Note; it is perfectly alright to soak the entire razor in alcohol.
-After that, dry your razor after removing if from alcohol.
-You do not have to rinse the blade after removing it from alcohol.
-Instead, shake off excess liquid and put it in an open area to dry.
+After that, dry your razor after removing it from alcohol.
+You do not have to rinse the blade after removing it from the alcohol.
+Instead, shake off excess liquid and dry it in an open area.
 The good thing with alcohol is that it evaporates quickly and will not take long for the razor to dry.

 6. Clean the razor blade in the dishwasher